TechBridgeWorld/TechCafeGames/README.md

 	method: 'GET',
 	};

-    -run the teacher portal locally (see below) -access localhost:8080/desktop.html
+- run the teacher portal locally (see below)
+- access localhost:8080/desktop.html
-    -it should now pull content from the local teacher portal
+- it should now pull content from the local teacher portal

 On mobile:
 - Using a browser (preferably CordovaBrowser) , access <Host Computer IP>:8080